 Rewind several years to me as a college sophomore attending the top dance conservatory BFA program in New York.
 The putrid hatred of body fat and curves was as prevalent as acne and beer.
 But I had had a series of awakening moments that year, which led me to do two things.
 One, was to pack my bags never to return to any institution or organization where it was perfectly acceptable to tell an 18 year old girl whose body/weight index rivaled that of Olympic swimmers: “Why don’t you lose a little weight.”
 And two, to make an unwavering promise to myself to never speak about my body, neither within my own mind, nor to anyone else with negativity.
 My promise was: To love this amazing vessel which I’m privileged to drive my soul around in on planet earth for approximately 80 or 90 years, without criticism until the day I’m kicked out of it.

 The day I made the commitment to love my body, I did have to go on a diet.
 It wasn’t a diet of eliminating fats or carbs.
 It was one for my mind.
 I had to identify what I valued vs. what values had been programmed in me by (in my case partially the dance world) but also by marketing campaigns.
 I learned that marketing efforts exemplify some story-line that is always slightly out of reach for most people.
 In doing this the product always seems to be something that will get us that one step closer to that fantasy.
 If a person looks up at a billboard, and sees someone who already looks just like them, there’s nothing to fix or change, therefore the product being sold holds no value.
 Once I understood that my own ideals had been influenced so heavily by someone else’s agenda to make money off of me, I worked hard to vex all that crap from my brain, and created a filter to screen any new visuals coming in.
-Upon entry, any marketing materials are tagged with: “their trying to sell you something.”
+Upon entry through my eyes or ears, any marketing materials are tagged with: “their trying to sell you something.”
 I had decided that I alone would be master of what I value and hold beautiful, and I never once looked back nor questioned this commitment.

 20 years later, the one ingredient that keeps my body, super hot, beautiful, and illustrious, is just one thing, and one thing only: That promise.
 The promise to Love my body.
 There is literally not one diet, plan, or exercise routine that will make your body into something beautiful, if you don’t absolutely, unconditionally love it.
 Conversely, any exercise, or food plan that you attempt out of: anger, frustration, hate or criticism for your current body, will definitely fail to give you a beautiful body.
 Even if, you get skinnier than Kate Moss circa 1992, it will fail because it’s root intention is to right some kind of wrong.
 Nature doesn’t wear the accusation of “wrong” too well.